meiriko/resurrect-js/README.md

 # ResurrectJS

+Based on [ResurrectJS by skeeto](https://github.com/skeeto/resurrect-js) - added packaging to support AMD based approach (for example angular2)

+To use it, add to your package.json file the following dependency:

+"resurrect-js": "git+ssh://git@github.com/meiriko/resurrect-js.git"

+or simply run:

+npm install --save git+ssh://git@github.com/meiriko/resurrect-js

 ResurrectJS preserves object behavior (prototypes) and reference circularity with a special JSON encoding.
 Unlike flat JSON, it can also properly resurrect these types of values: